varvet/serenade.js/README.md

 Serenade.Helpers.link = function(url) {
   var a = document.createElement('a');
   a.setAttribute('href', url);
-  this.render(a);
+  a.appendChild(this.render());
   return a;
 };
 ```

-The `render` function must always receive the element as its first argument but
-it may optionally also take a model as its second and a controller as its third
+The `render` takes the model as its second and the controller as its third
 argument.
 You can call `render` multiple times, possibly sending in different
 models and/or controllers for each invocation.
-If you call it multiple times,
-it's no problem to send in the same element each time.
+Render returns a document
+fragment, so like in the example above, it is no problem for a helper have
+multiple direct children.

 # Serenade.Model